CLIENT: Quintiles

-Team: Curiosity Atlas – Me: Experience Design, Gretchen: Facilitation & Client relations, Shana: Graphics
+TEAM: Curiosity Atlas – Me: Experience Design, Gretchen: Facilitation & Client relations, Shana: Visual Strategy

 Quintiles needed a new competitive advantage, one that realizes the benefits of client relationships nurtured over time rather than quick, short-term sales.